Select Page

 Aste Nagusia Bilbao verano 23

 From the txupianzo that is launched from the balcony of the Arriaga Theatre on the 19th of August, the festivities get started under the protection of Mari Jaia, the smiling female genius of the fiesta.
-The Arenal, the Old Quarter, Plaza Nueva, a large part of Paseo de Uribitarte, Jardines de Albia, Doña Casilda Park and, in general, the entire city centre, come alive for the eagerly awaited Aste Nagusia.
+The Arenal, Casco Viejo, Plaza Nueva, a large part of Paseo de Uribitarte, Jardines de Albia, Doña Casilda Park and the whole city centre come alive for the long-awaited Aste Nagusia.
 Theatre, bullfighting, concerts, activities for children and the elderly, pilgrimages, dancing, parades, cultural events of all kinds, as well as the endless Bilboko Konpartsak proposals take over everyday life.
 In addition, hotels and other private organisations also join the festive programme.
 Don’t miss Aste Nagusia.
 Or, even better, get lost in it.

 Since 2009, Aste Nagusia has been one of Spain’s Intangible Cultural Heritage Treasures.